 Day 14 - Padova (10/6/2019, Sunday): Link to our photo

 Padova is about 45-min drive from Venice.
-Padova has a prestigious university.
-The University of Padua is the 2nd-oldest university in Italy (founded in 1222.)
+Padova has a prestigious university, The University of Padua is the 2nd-oldest university in Italy (founded in 1222.)

 1) The Scrovegni Chapel [skroh-VEHN-yee] - with 38 beautifully preserved and realistic fresco panels painted by Giotto and his assistants from 1303 to 1305 telling the lives of Jesus, his mother Mary, and Mary's parents.
 Yes, this is the same Florentine architect who built the bell tower in Florence.
 To protect the frescoes from excess humidity, only 25 people are allowed in the chapel at a time, so everyone must prepay online to book a timed admission ticket, €13/pp. Based on our PD's suggestion via email, we booked tickets for admission at 2pm.
 We had to pick up the actual tickets first, then waited in the air-conditioned waiting-room for 15 minutes (and watched a video), the time needed to stabilize the interior microclimate.
 Then we entered the Chapel for another 15 minutes.
 Visits last a total of 30 minutes.
 Rick Steves' guidebook has detailed explanations of the panels, so we were able to understand the stories the panels were telling.
 Here is a link to Rick Steves' short video about Giotto and fresco painting.

 2) Palazzo della Ragione - Palace of Reason, once held the medieval law courts.
 Click on the Wikipedia link and then click on each pictures to see the 3 very detailed, high-resolution pictures of the building's exterior and interior.

 This evening's farewell dinner was held at our hotel's restaurant.
 Most of the west-coast tour members were leaving on early flights tomorrow morning.
 Barbara read out a list of who would leave the hotel (for airport) at what time etc. Three members were transferring to Venice hotels to tour Venice on their own.
-The two of us were extending one night in Padova in order to visit Bologna on our own, and then we would move to a hotel in Venice for one night before flying home.
+The two of us were extending one night in Padova in order to day-trip to Bologna tomorrow on our own, and then we would move to a hotel in Venice for one night before flying home.

 Day 15 - Day trip to Bologna (10/7/2019, Monday): Link to our photo